- UCAS Code: H290

 What you'll study

-Courses in the Department of Civil & Environmental Engineering follow a common structure in Years 1-3.
+Courses in the Department of Civil & Environmental Engineering follow a common structure in Years 1 to 3.
 Five core threads run through the curriculum:

 In the later years of study, the Civil & Environmental Engineering course places greater emphasis on the main aspects of environmental engineering, such as water and waste, water treatment and contaminated land remediation.